Money problems without decimals

 By Frederic Friedel

 “How much is a packet of chewing gum?”
 “Eight cents.”
 “Okay, I’ll take 100.”
 “Great, that will be eight dollars.”
 That was easy, you’ll admit.
-Even taking 50 would have caused a two-second hesitation: “That will be four dollars.”
+Even taking 50 would have caused nothing more than a two-second hesitation: “That will be four dollars.”

 I spent early childhood in India, where my father, a German who had fled the Nazis, had taken up residence and been granted British citizenship — by King George, during the war!
 India, at the time, ran on Rupees, annas and pice (or “pies”, as they were often called).
 And this is how they converted: